 For Immediate Release:

 Andrew Butler 020 8870 3966

 London – Following last weeks’ protest outside their Oxford Street store, footwear manufacturer Clarks have now assured People for the Ethical Treatment of Animals (PETA) that they will no longer be using leather from animals killed in India, whose leather industry has been described as perhaps the cruelest in the world.
 Four more leading international clothing retailers, J. Crew, Liz Claiborne, Fiorucci, and Florsheim have announced that they too have stopped using Indian leather.
 The move follows a similar announcement made by Gap in mid-April.
-All the companies have pledged to continue the ban until the Indian government, which has so far ignored pleas from animal protectionists, including the Dalai Lama and Sir Paul McCartney, improves transport and slaughter conditions for cattle by enforcing existing Indian law.
+All the companies have pledged to continue the ban until the Indian government, which has so far ignored pleas from animal protectionists, including Sir Paul McCartney, improves transport and slaughter conditions for cattle by enforcing existing Indian law.
 Hush Puppies, American retail giant Nordstrom and other stores that sell Indian leather are also considering a ban.

 Today, PETA agreed to call a 60 day moratorium on its pressure campaign against the Indian leather trade after the Indian Council for Leather Exports agreed to share responsibility and take an active role in seeing what improvements can be made before the cattle are turned into skins.
 “It is an uphill battle, given that the Indian government has chosen to treat Gandhi’s ‘sacred cow’ as a cash cow,” said PETA’s Andrew Butler.
 PETA is considering a tourism boycott if the government continues to refuse to meet or act on the issue.